Best time to visit Nairobi National Park: a climate- and behavior-driven guide

 Reason: you’re optimizing for low turbulence and high-quality light; dry season improves detection and clarity, while wet season can produce cinematic skies after storms.

-If you want the single best, weather-justified answer for most travelers: visit on a weekday morning during the drier months (June–October), with January–March as a strong alternative block—because that combination maximizes (1) animal activity in cool hours, (2) visibility via shorter vegetation and reduced mud risk, and (3) photographic sharpness by minimizing thermal haze.
+If you want the overall best, weather-justified answer suitable for most travelers: visit on a weekday morning during the drier months (June–October), with January–March as a strong alternative block—because that combination maximizes (1) animal activity in cool hours, (2) visibility via shorter vegetation and reduced mud risk, and (3) photographic sharpness by minimizing thermal haze.